cysouw/diathesis/text/c07_reflexive.md

 **Further Examples**

-- Der Polizist stellte den Einbrecher.
+- Der Polizist stellte den Einbrecher. \
   Der Einbrecher stellte sich dem Polizisten.

 ### [ NA | GN ] Reflexive accusative/genitive inversive

-Both the alternants in [@next] are very old-fashioned.
+Both the alternants of *erbarmen* 'to have pity' [@next] are very old-fashioned.
+This inversive diathesis appears to be very rare.

 ::: ex
 a.
 Der Kranke erbarmt mich. \